valmat/Pino/README.md

 ```
 It looks strange, but you can even write `digitalWrite(pin, HIGH);`, where `pin` is object of Pino.
 Although in this case, `pin.on()` looks much clearer.

-The examples above are possible because Pino object can be implicitly converted to numeric types and back
+The examples above are possible because Pino object can be implicitly converted to numeric types and back.

-at last.
+At last.
 When you need to set the pin mode, you can specify the mode in initialization
 ```c
 Pino led(13, Pino::Mode::out);
 ```